WILLIAM

 be performed on the part of government.
 All that the executive can do to invest

-the person with his office, is done; and unless the
+the person with his office, is done; and unless the appointment be then made,

-appointment be then made, the executive cannot make one without the co-
+the executive cannot make one without the co- operation of others.

 After searching anxiously for the